Advanced Image Workflows: Multi-Model Image Generation Strategies

 Step 3: Make targeted changes

 If the image is close but not done, switch to Flux.1 Kontext Pro and edit the approved version instead of regenerating everything.
 For a fast single-image edit, Google Nano Banana 2 is also a low-cost option.
+Use image editing or inpainting for small content changes, and use background removal when the subject is right but the setting is not.

 Step 4: Upscale